 Inca Trail stairs:

 Research on hikers who completed the Inca Trail found that they took around 5,000-7,000 steps.
-On average, a person takes 200 to 300 steps to walk one mile.
-This is equivalent to 120 to 190 steps for every kilometer.
+On average, a person takes 200 to 300 steps to walk one mile, equivalent to 120 to 190 steps for every kilometer.
 If you are going to hike the Inca Trail, keep in mind that you will come across many stairs!
 Don't be discouraged; the experience you gain here will be valuable.

 Inca Trail facts: